Bread Machine Cuban Bread (Pan Cubano)

 Again: Flatten loaves slightly with fingers–makes nicer sandwiches.

-• Prepare Loaves: Whisk 1 (30 g) egg white and 1 teaspoon water together for the glaze.
+• Glaze and Slash: Whisk 1 (30 g) egg white and 1 teaspoon water together for the glaze.
 Brush it over the risen loaf.

 Use a sharp knife, a single-edge razor blade, or a lame to cut one long slash down the middle of the loaf.

-• Cool: Remove to a cooling rack and let cool.
+• Cool: Transfer to a rack and cool before slicing.

 Notes